 After years of research, studies have shown that taking supplements with high levels of zinc and antioxidants may help slow the progression of macular degeneration.
 Your ophthalmologist will recommend the right type and dosage of these supplements, but if you are at risk of developing macular degeneration or are concerned about this condition, ensure your daily multi-vitamin contains these vital nutrients.

 Tips & Insights: Should I Get Cataract Surgery?
 Benefits & Suggestions

 In addition to zinc and antioxidants, the American Academy of Ophthalmology recommends a daily supplement with high doses of vitamins C and E, copper, and zeaxanthin.
 This regimen is based on recent findings that suggest these supplements may stop or slow the progression of intermediate dry macular degeneration from advancing to wet macular degeneration, the stage when loss of vision occurs.

 While supplements are the most common treatment for macular degeneration, remember that simply taking a daily vitamin will not prevent or slow the progression of this destructive disease.

-Ophthalmologists also recommend, in addition to daily supplements, eating a diet rich in nutrients that promote healthy eye function.
+Ophthalmologists also recommend, in addition to daily supplements, eating a diet rich in nutrients that promote healthy eye function and slow the advancement of macular degeneration.
 When choosing fruits and vegetables, choose colorful vegetables, particularly dark leafy greens like spinach and kale.